jneb28/josh-node-crud/README.md

 # josh-node-crud
-a node express crud server using mogodb and mongoose
+a node express CRUD server using mongoose

 ## Project setup
 ```